 This particular question relates to what the market generally calls “off-limits restrictions.”
 If your candidate access is restricted because of an executive search firm’s process or policies, how do you ensure that you have the broadest access to a candidate pool?
 (Spoiler alert: You don’t.)
-Asking the right questions will arm you with the knowledge to help you avoid adverse selection in your search, and will go a long way toward ensuring a successful search process (and creating a lasting partnership between you and your search firm).
+Asking the right questions will arm you with the knowledge to help you avoid adverse selection in your search and will go a long way toward ensuring a successful search process (in addition to creating a lasting partnership between you and your search firm).

 What Adverse Selection Is—and How It Can Impact Your Search Experience